vakras com logo

 That figure, clamped onto an engine and with useless wings which cannot possibly fulfil their implied function, suggested the title - an afterthought.

-Bosch's Temptation of St. Anthony (left) was the inspiration for the background, though without any symbolic significance.
+Bosch's Temptation of St. Anthony (left) was the inspiration for the background but my use of it had no symbolic significance.

 In this version I deliberately chose the elements for their symbolic significance and emended its title to, Flightless Kadmean Victory: contra Bosch.